Jerry Martini: Early career

 While gigging, Martini attended San Francisco City College for three years attending music classes.
 Meanwhile, he played in a local band called Joe Piazza and the Continentals.
 It was here he befriended and first played alongside Sly Stone.
 The group frequently provided music for the popular television show KPIX Dance Party hosted by Dick Stewart.
 Martini's reputation grew even more when the Continentals backed the popular group The Viscaynes on the recording of their hit single "Yellow Moon".
-The Continentals were also believed to be the backing group for an early Janet Ericco recording, "It Was A Lie" bw "Come Along With Me" under the pseudonym The Twilights.
+The Continentals were also believed to be the backing group for an early Janet Ericco recording, "It Was A Lie" b/w "Come Along With Me" under the pseudonym The Twilights.

 After leaving the Continentals, Martini joined a popular interracial cover group called George and Teddy and the Condors, where he built his reputation even more.
 Sly Stone even used Martini to play on Bobby Freeman's 1964 single, "C'mon and Swim".
 After scoring a deal with Warner Brothers, George and Teddy and the Condors were sent to Italy in 1965 to build their fanbase.
 The tour bombed, and Martini realized that the band was going nowhere.
 While Stone held a disc jockey gig at KSOL, Martini stopped by once a week to visit.
 He approached him with an idea of forming a band, which Stone eventually took him up on.